aaron9652/Approachable-Geek-Coding-Project/README.md

 * [Android SDK](https://www.dev2qa.com/how-to-set-android-sdk-path-in-windows-and-mac/)
 * [Java JDK](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux)
 * [Gradle](https://gradle.org/install/)
+  * If you run into an issue of Gradle not being found, you might not have permissions in your command line to access those files.
+You can work-around this issue by running the command line with admin privs.

 After ensuring your tools are set-up correctly, you can open the user profile editor in a command line.